Table of contents:

 In response to the rising demand for better products, services, and customer experiences, 66% of businesses have automated at least one business function.
 This approach is not just about automating processes that take up too much of your team’s time.
 It’s also about integrating software that streamlines and optimizes how you serve your customers.

-In this blog post, we break down customer service automation, its benefits and disadvantages, and how to automate the customer service department with Pipedrive.
+This blog post discusses customer service automation, its benefits and disadvantages, and how to automate the customer service department with Pipedrive.

 What is Automated Customer Service?

-Here’s an example of customer service automation at work: When a customer needs help, they contact your customer support team.
-The software then assigns a ticket to the appropriate team member who can take care of the customer’s issue.
+Here’s an example of customer service automation: When customers need help, they contact your customer support team.
+The software then assigns a ticket to the appropriate team member who can handle the customer’s issue.
 The automated customer service software lets the customer know the status of their ticket and the team member assigned to it.

 Pros of Automated Customer Service

 Today’s businesses face unique challenges that require thoughtful solutions and strategic thinking.
 The modern customer has grown accustomed to stress-free experiences and frictionless services from the businesses they patronize.
-If yours is not equipped with streamlined customer service, you are at risk of losing customers.
+If you are not equipped with streamlined customer service, you risk losing customers.

 Don’t believe it?
 94% of customers are willing to recommend a business with good customer service.
 But only 13% will be willing to recommend companies with “very poor” service.
 What does this mean for your business?